 Worlds Adrift is a community-crafted MMO that brings thousands of players together in a ship-building-focused world, and is currently in development by UK studio Bossa Studios.
 Though it’s in development right now, you can now download the game as part of Steam's Early Access program and help shape the final game.

-Here’s all we know about Worlds Adrift, from release date rumours to platform availability, gameplay and the latest game updates.
+Here’s all we know about Worlds Adrift, from (final) release date rumours to platform availability, gameplay and the latest game updates.

 What is Worlds Adrift?

 What do you do in Worlds Adrift?
 You explore a persistent world filled with floating islands and, of course, other online players, with the aim of finding resources and upgrades to build your own ‘sky ship’.
 The scale of the game is incredible; there’s a single server for all players in Western Europe, and yet player interaction is still pretty rare.
 Granted it’s in closed beta, but it still has a decent player base.

 What else is impressive is that every single island in the game has been created by the Worlds Adrift community, using the free Island Creator tool.
 It allows gamers to design and preview islands before being able to submit them and, if they’re good enough, be featured in new biomes.

 As mentioned, the aim of the game is to design and build your own sky ship using resources you find on the various islands dotted around the Worlds Adrift universe.
 You won’t just find general wood and metal though; you’ve got various materials (Oak, Pine, Elm, Iron, Silver, Gold and Titanium to name a few) that all come with strengths and weaknesses that will have an effect on your ship and how it performs.